heroicrelics.org

 The Air Force Museum's web site has a number of V-1-related images, including a photo of a V-1 launch emplacement and a picture capturing a V-1 moments before impact; the museum also displays a JB-2 Loon.

-The Smithsonian has info pages on both the V-1 (be sure to click the "Long Description" button) and JB-2 Loon.
+The Smithsonian has info pages on both the V-1 and JB-2 Loon.

 Finally, see my page of V-1 cut-away drawings.